-Tread & Casing Separations

-Here we see separation in both shoulders.
-These would be visible on the outside as bulges.
+Tread & Casing Separations - Here we see separation in both shoulders.
 The wear pattern indicates this tire was run underinflated.
-Action: Remove tire from service.

-Bead Face Damage

-Up to now, only heat generated internally has been discussed.
+Bead Face Damage - Up to now, only heat generated internally has been discussed.
 This is an example of damage due to external heat from the brakes.
-Action: Remove tire from service.